dario-wat/stereo-algo/README.md

 Following algorithms are not fully implemented for different reasons (read header files of algorithms)

-- IDRStereo - edrzej Kowalczuk, et al. "Real-time Stereo Matching on CUDA using an Iterative Refinement Method for Adaptive Support-Weight Correspondences"
+- IDRStereo - Jedrzej Kowalczuk, et al. "Real-time Stereo Matching on CUDA using an Iterative Refinement Method for Adaptive Support-Weight Correspondences"
 - FeatureLinkStereo - Chang-Il Kim, Soon-Yong Park "Fast Stereo Matching of Feature Links"